-Like last year the EOC will report on opportunities or educational services students have in schools and districts to support their attainment of the Profile of the South Carolina Graduate.
+The report card will continue to publish information on opportunities or educational services students have in schools and districts to support their attainment of the Profile of the South Carolina Graduate.
 These services include student access to technology, quality teachers, positive school climates, etc., as well as other indicators.
 Appendix A of the Accountability Manual defines these terms.